realJayNay/ost-kit-php-client/README.md

 $aidropUuid = $ost->airdrop(1, 'all'); // airdrop 1 token to all users

 // Retrieve the status of the airdrop.
-// Warning - This functionality currently fails, see https://github.com/realJayNay/ost-kit-php-client/issues/1.
 $airdropStatus = $ost->getAirdropStatus($airdropUuid);

 /* NON-API functions */

 // Retrieve a single user's token balance.
-This is not implemented by the OST KIT API, but is done by looping over all users until a match is found.
+//This is not implemented by the OST KIT API, but is done via a workaround by renaming a user to its own username to get the user info.
-$tokenBalance = $ost->getUserTokenBalance($uuid);
+$tokenBalance = $ost->getUserTokenBalance($user['uuid'], $user['name']);
 ```

 ## OST KIT PHP Client Roadmap